Advances in Bladder Cancer Research

 - The NCI-sponsored AMBASSADOR trial is comparing the immune checkpoint inhibitor pembrolizumab (Keytruda) with observation.
 This is being done in patients with bladder cancer that invades the muscle layer of the bladder wall (localized muscle-invasive disease) or that has spread to nearby lymph nodes (locally advanced disease) and has been surgically removed.
 The trial will see if pembrolizumab improves overall survival or disease-free survival.

 - In 2021, the Food and Drug Administration (FDA) approved the immune checkpoint inhibitor nivolumab (Opdivo) as an additional (adjuvant) treatment of patients with urothelial carcinoma who are at high risk of recurrence after undergoing surgery for the disease.
 This was the first FDA approval for the adjuvant treatment of patients with this type of cancer.
+In 2023, updated trial results showed that people who received nivolumab had a median disease-free survival of 22 months, compared with about 11 months for those who received a placebo.

 - In 2020, the FDA approved the immune checkpoint inhibitor avelumab (Bavencio) for people with advanced bladder cancer that has shrunk or stopped growing after receiving platinum-based chemotherapy.
 The approval is for the use of avelumab as maintenance therapy for advanced disease that has not spread (locally advanced) or disease that has spread beyond the bladder (metastatic).